Manitoba Theatre School is founded and run by the Manitoba Theatre Centre.

 The Playwrights Unit is established with seven local playwrights, both experienced and emerging, who will use PTE as a base and resource while they work on current projects.
-As of the 2013-14 season, the current roster of new and established playwrights is comprised of Joseph Aragon, Sharon Bajer, Rick Chafe, Ginny Collins, Tricia Cooper, James Durham, Debbie Patterson, Ellen Peterson, Marc Prescott and Alix Sobler.
-As of November, 2013, PTE has given professional productions to four new plays that were developed within the Playwrights’ Unit (Sharon Bajer, Burnin’ Love – March, 2011, Rick Chafe, The Secret Mask – November, 2011, Ellen Peterson, The Brink, October 2012 and Tricia Cooper, Social Studies, November 2013).
+As of the 2017-18 season, the current roster of new and established playwrights is comprised of Joseph Aragon, Sharon Bajer, Rick Chafe, Ginny Collins, Tricia Cooper, James Durham, Debbie Patterson, Ellen Peterson, Marc Prescott and Ian Ross.
+As of March, 2018, PTE has given professional productions to seven new plays that were developed within the Playwrights’ Unit (Sharon Bajer, Burnin’ Love – March, 2011; Rick Chafe, The Secret Mask – November, 2011; Ellen Peterson, The Brink, October 2012; Tricia Cooper, Social Studies, November 2013; Rick Chafe, Marriage: A Demolition in Two Acts, March 2016; Ginny Collins, The Flats, January 2017; Joseph Aragon, How the Heavens Go, March 2018).
 Other new scripts developed by the members of the Playwrights Unit during the past few years have been produced across the country, including a number of Short Shots – ten minute plays specially commissioned by PTE for the Carol Shields Festival.

-On November 8, 2007, PTE marks its 35th year with a special fundraising dinner honouring the extraordinary contributions of The Honourable Mr. Charles R. Huband .
+On November 8, 2007, PTE marks its 35th year by recognizing the extraordinary contributions of The Honourable Charles R. Huband with a special fundraising dinner, establishing the Charles R. Huband Legacy Fund in the Prairie Theatre Exchange Foundation Trust.
 Mr. Huband, a Life Member of the PTE Board of Directors, was one of the driving forces in the creation of PTE.

-Winnipeg playwright Bruce McManus premieres his sixth new play for PTE, which is the 132nd new play since PTE’s inception.
+Winnipeg playwright Bruce McManus premieres his sixth new play for PTE, All Restaurant Fires are Arson, which is the 132nd new play since PTE’s inception.

 On January 13, 2011 PTE launches its two-phase Capital Campaign with a goal of $2.2 million.
 On November 8, 2012 PTE announces that it has reached its Capital Campaign goal of $2.5 million.
 With the completion of Phase 1 of the capital project in the summer of 2011, PTE is able to renovate the lobby, construct a new lounge and upgrade washrooms.
 The main theatre also receives new carpeting, reupholstered seats and fresh paint.
 The second phase, over the summer of 2012, sees the completion of a new Board Room, updated offices, the completion of a new film studio in the “Annex” portion of the facility, complete with editing suite, and a new space for the Playwrights Unit that includes a library of Canadian plays, workstations and meeting area.

-At the conclusion of the 2011/12 season, PTE total number of productions stands at 310 over its history.
+At the conclusion of the 2011/12 season, PTE's total number of productions stands at 310 over its history.
 (139 of these were new plays.)